chocolatemoo53/cloudstreaming/README.md

 # Welcome

 Hello there, thanks for visiting.
-This is a GitHub repo containing PowerShell scripts acting as one large one which make Windows Server closer to Windows 10 plus automate and ease the first time setup of a cloud server made for streaming games or applications.
-To learn more about the script including how to use the script in specific use cases like running this on AWS, please visit the wiki located [here](https://github.com/chocolatemoo53/cloudstreaming/wiki).
+This script will help you configure a cloud Windows Server to stream games or applications.
+To learn more about the script please visit the wiki located [here](https://github.com/chocolatemoo53/cloudstreaming/wiki).
 If you ever need help, please [submit an issue](https://github.com/chocolatemoo53/cloudstreaming/issues) to GitHub.
-If there is something you don't want to run, most functions are independent from each other.
-Just erase the line from the step or skip the step entirely.

-If you're ready to get started, start your cloud computer running Windows Server 2019/22 and paste the following code into PowerShell to download the script.
+This script is targeted at users looking to use AWS or Google Cloud with Windows Server 2025.
+Older versions and other cloud platforms are supported but some parts are skipped.

 ``` bash
 [Net.ServicePointManager]::SecurityProtocol = "tls12, tls11, tls"